 It is important to check the entry requirements for any course you are considering.
 If necessary, contact the university/college to ask for advice.

 Qualifications from outside the UK

 If you have qualifications awarded in another country, you'll need to find out whether they are recognised in the UK.
-See the National Academic Recognition Information Centre (NARIC) website for more on comparing overseas qualifications with those gained in the UK.
+See the UK NARIC website to compare your overseas qualification with those offered in this country.